UNITED FOR CHANGE

-The National College Players Association is a nonprofit organization comprised of over 20,000 current and former college athletes nationwide that works to protect future, current, and former college athletes.
+The National College Players Association (NCPA) is a 501c3 nonprofit advocacy association made up of current and former college athletes, and has been leading the college athletes' rights movement since 2001.

 The NCPA is pursuing much needed reform including enforced health and safety standards, Title IX enforcement, fair compensation, and the preservation of all sports.
 Through athlete advocacy campaigns, new laws, lawsuits, and public pressure, the NCPA has been pivotal in bringing forth many essential reforms, including:

 The NCPA unites current and former college athletes to bring real change.
 We empower college athletes by providing critical information and analysis, arranging meetings with lawmakers and government agencies, and by providing assistance to athletes in dealing with deceptive, unfair, and abusive practices on their campus.